 Harvesting Grapes for Icewine

 Harvesting the grapes to make icewine is an entirely different and risky process.
 The grapes are left to harvest and ripen throughout the summer months.
-They are then left to freeze during a portion of the winter at temperatures of -8 degrees Celsius or lower.
+They are then left to freeze during a portion of winter at temperatures of -8 degrees Celsius or lower.
 They are eventually harvested in mid-December to January, depending on what the weather conditions have been like throughout the early winter months.

 While the grapes must be harvested when they are frozen, it is imperative that they have not been damaged by frost.
 Because of this, a mass number of grape pickers are needed to harvest the grapes at a very specific time, failing which there is a risk of the grapes being lost.

-Pro Tip: The Niagara Region is host to several icewine festivals in January of every year.
+Just One Tip: The Niagara Region is host to several icewine festivals in January of every year.

 Tours and Tastings for the Wine Lover